mohsen1/mafia-arena/README.md

 > **Note**: The development user is automatically seeded when running `pnpm run dev:db` or `pnpm run db:seed`.
 If the user already exists, the seeding process will skip creation.

-> **⚠️ Production Safety**: The seeding script automatically detects production environments and will not create the development user in production mode.
+> **Production Safety**: The seeding script automatically detects production environments and will not create the development user in production mode.

 ### 8. Build for Production